Whether you're selling a cabin in the Blue Ridge Mountains or a colonial in the Triangle, paying 6% in realtor fees is a lot.

-We’ve reviewed seven national and regional discount brokers that operate in North Carolina.
+We’ve reviewed four national and regional discount brokers that operate in North Carolina.

-Clever offers the lowest rates, with an added advantage: Clever lets you compare multiple agents from major brands like Keller Williams, Century 21, and RE/MAX.
-However, if you’re selling a particularly pricey home, the flat fees charged by Trelora could offer significant savings.
+In North Carolina, Clever offers the lowest rates, with an added advantage: Clever lets you compare multiple agents from major brands like Keller Williams, Century 21, and RE/MAX.

 Ready to start saving?